 Eligible applicants

-- Light-, medium-, and heavy-duty fleets (private, public, and non-profit)
+- Light-, medium-, and heavy-duty fleets (for-profit, public, and non-profit)

 - Independent owner-operators

-- Charging-as-a-service providers
+- Fleet charging-as-a-service (CaaS) providers

 NOTE: Charging for electric school buses is not eligible for Fleet-ZERO funding.
 For school bus charging, please apply for funding through the Colorado Electric School Bus Grant Program.
 Transit vehicle charging for past recipients of Colorado Department of Transportation (CDOT) Division of Transit and Rail funding is also not eligible for Fleet-ZERO funding.
 Funding for transit vehicle charging is available through the Clean Transit Enterprise.
 School district and transit agency white fleet vehicle charging, however is eligible for funding through Fleet-ZERO.